fdanilogamu/fdanilogamu.github.io/docs/intro.md

   <p>By the time a founder notices the symptoms, the systems causing it have usually been load-bearing for a while.</p>

-  <p>I've spent over fifteen years inside that specific gap, in SaaS companies, fast-growth environments, and organizations with strong momentum and brittle infrastructure underneath it.
-I'm also a published author, an English teacher in the Colombian mountains, and someone who has been building and breaking systems his whole life, in kitchens, classrooms, and companies.
-I mention that because it's not incidental.
+  <p>I've spent over fifteen years inside that specific gap, in SaaS companies, fast-growth environments, and organizations with strong momentum and brittle infrastructure underneath it.</p>
+  <p> I'm also a published author, an English teacher in the Colombian mountains, and someone who has been building and breaking systems his whole life: in kitchens, classrooms, and companies. </p>
+  <p>I mention that because it's not incidental.
 The way I read operations is the same way I read everything: I look for what's actually holding the weight. </p>
   <p>I built my practice around one problem: the gap between where a company's operations are and where they need to be for the founder to stop being the answer to everything.
 I call it operational entropy.
 I diagnose it, design around it, and build the architecture that lets your company run without you in the middle of every decision.
 Then I get out of the way.
   </p>
   <p>If that sounds like what you're looking for, the best place to start is the Operational Entropy Index: a structured diagnostic that shows you exactly where the weight is and what to do about it first.</p>